 This course is currently under construction.

-The target release date for this course is April.
+The target release date for this course is Summer.

 Dive deep into the core relationships that govern how mathematical objects interact with one another.
 Learn to identify algebraic structures and apply mathematical reasoning to arrive at general conclusions.